Nethereum/Nethereum.Docs/docs/nethereum-block-processing-detail.md

 ## Optional Parameters

-* minimumBlockConfirmations
+* MinimumBlockConfirmations
   * This ensures blocks are only processed once the required number of confirmations is met.
 This helps to protect against processing data affected by block reorganisation.
 The default is 12.
-* log
+* Log
   * An instance of ILog to provide extra logging of processing activity.
 The default is null.
-* blockProgressRepository (vital for restartability!)
+* BlockProgressRepository (vital for restartability!)
   * Storage of the last block number processed. (see below!).
 The default is an In-Memory repository for Block processing.
 For Block Storage Processing, if the repository factory supports block progress it will use that, else it will fallback to an in-memory implementation.

 ## Block Processing Example